 Most of Chao Phraya River piers are numbered for the convenience of passengers.
 Piers to the north of Central Pier are marked with ‘N’ and ascending numbers.
 Piers to the south of Central Pier are marked with ‘S’ and ascending numbers.
 However, lately they added more piers and they are known only by name and not number.
 New piers are used by Chao Phraya Tourist Boat service only with an exception of Wat Arun Pier.

-Full list of Chao Phraya Express Boat piers in 2018 is as follows (South to North):
+Full list of Chao Phraya Express Boat piers is as follows (South to North):

 - Asiatique The Riverfront Pier – open-air shopping mall Asiatique the Riverfront

 - Central Pier / Sathorn Pier – connection with BTS Saphan Taksin station